12q1/local_docs/words/accumulators.md

-# accumulators
+# Accumulators

 ---
-## Noun #noun
+#noun
 - **One who, or that which, [[accumulates]].**
  - _Example: He is a great accumulator of bad jokes._
 - **A wet-cell storage battery.**
  - _Example: Looks like it's time to recharge the accumulator again._
 - **(betting) A collective bet on successive events, with both stake and winnings being carried forward to [[accumulate]] progressively.**
 - **A system of elastic springs for relieving the strain upon a rope, as in deep-sea dredging.**
 - **A vessel containing pressurized hot water ready for release as steam.**